WKFS: Format changes in the 1980s and early 1990s

 After Samuels reached a deal to sell WLYK in March 1982 and then called it off that same week, he sold it to the Cincinnati Broadcasting Company, led by Richard Hallberg and Bob DeLuca, in 1984.
 Despite initially planning to keep the beautiful music format, the new owners slowly moved the station to adult contemporary and changed the call letters to WRXY in March 1985.
 The new format was changed to oldies after just five months.

 The third major change within less than 18 months came in 1986, when WRXY went to the syndicated "Format 41" soft adult contemporary programming from Transtar Radio Networks, retaining a local host in morning drive, and renamed itself WJOJ "Joy 107".
-As Joy 107, Cincinnati Broadcasting sold WJOJ to Robert J. Plessinger for $1.287 million in 1987.
+Cincinnati Broadcasting sold WJOJ to Robert J. Plessinger for $1.287 million in a sale announced in December 1986.
 The "Joy" format, competing in a crowded adult contemporary marketplace, was replaced on December 11, 1988, by "The Breeze", a new age music format, under the new call sign of WRBZ.
 Despite all of the changes, there was one constant: Mike Vaught, a blind news director and announcer, who joined in 1976.
 At times, equipment at the station was customized and modified to allow Vaught to operate it.
 Another DJ was music director Ann Oliver, who worked simultaneously at WRBZ and as a nurse.

 In April 1991, WRBZ dropped "The Breeze" to become "The Heat" with a satellite-fed, Top-40 format, adopting the WAQZ call sign the next month.
 The change was necessary because of low ratings: the music director noted that, often, giveaways and on-air promotions were met with no callers at all.